On the late-time tails of massive perturbations in spherically symmetric black holes: Introduction

 The present work involves a study of the universal properties of the late-time tails of massive perturbations in spherically symmetric black holes.
 We revisit the general derivation given by Koyama and Tomimatsu~\cite{agr-qnm-tail-22} and discuss possible modifications when applied to some particular cases.
-To be more specific, the late-time tail is furnished by the contributions originated from the branch cut of the out-going wave function of the corresponding homogeneous equation.
+To be more specific, the late-time tail is furnished by the contributions originating from the branch cut of the out-going wave function of the corresponding homogeneous equation.
 We explicitly show that the branch cut in question resides below the real axis of the frequency complex plane due to the physical boundary condition.
 On the other hand, the in-going solution of the homogeneous equation does not contain any singularity and is mainly understood to play a minor role.
 However, we point out that the original derivation has to be adapted when the in-going waveform contains only one of the two Whittaker functions $M_{\kappa, \lambda}$ and $M_{\kappa, -\lambda}$.
-Such a choice cannot be entirely ruled out because its context might be physically relevant, as considered in the literature by some authors~\cite{agr-qnm-tail-31, agr-qnm-tail-32, agr-qnm-tail-33}.
-Compared to the latter, the main difference of our approach resides in the requirement that the relevant waveform does not contain any singularity.
-Our complementary derivations indicate that an asymptotic power-law form $t^{ - 1}\sin(\mu t)$ holds for some apecific cases.
+Such a choice cannot be entirely ruled out because its context might be physically relevant, as considered in the literature by some authors~\cite{agr-qnm-tail-31, agr-qnm-tail-32, agr-qnm-tail-33, agr-qnm-tail-34, agr-qnm-tail-37}.
+Compared to the latter, a crucial point of our approach resides in the requirement that the relevant waveform does not contain any singularity.
+As elaborated further discussed in Appendix~\ref{indxA}, it is a physically relevant requirement, which is also manifestedly consistent with the present mathematical formalism.
+Our derivations indicate complementarily that an asymptotic power-law form holds as $t^{ - 1}\sin(\mu t)$ for some apecific cases.

 The remainder of the paper is organized as follows.
 In the next section, we present the general form of the spherically symmetric black hole metric and the approximation that gives rise to the radial master equation of massive perturbations.
 The asymptotic properties of the late-time tails are studied in Sec.~\ref{section3} by utilizing the analytic properties of the Whittaker functions and the boundary conditions.
 We analyze the location of the branch cut and consider two specific cases that complement the scenario to which the original formulae cannot be straightforwardly applied.
 Further discussions regarding relevant studies in the literature and concluding remarks are given in Sec.~\ref{section4}.